 Instructions to TGah Editor: Change the 3th paragraph of this subclause as follows:

-A DMG or S1G STA may implement a single AC.
+A DMG STA or an S1G STA that is a Sensor type STA may implement a single AC.
 If the DMG or S1G STA implements a single AC, all UP and frame types shall be mapped to AC_BE.

 10.48 Sensor Only BSS